 Foreign exchange Policies in Uganda Over the years

 Domestic Financial Markets

 Uganda implemented a variety of foreign exchange regimes as follows:

 A par value of 0.124414 gram of gold per Uganda shilling was maintained.

-A dual exchange rate regime was introduced and foreign exchange was auctioned through a system known as Window 1 and Window 2.
-Window 1 was for financing priority imports and the rate was determined daily taking into account the value of the dollar against other currencies and the economic conditions in the country.
-Window 2 was for financing non-priority imports
+Dual exchange rate regime.
+The foreign exchange was auctioned through a system known as Window 1 and Window 2.
+Window 1 was for financing priority imports and the rate was determined daily considering the value of the dollar against other currencies and the economic conditions in the country.
+Window 2 was for financing non-priority imports.

-The auction system was replaced by allocation based on a rate of Shs.1470 to a dollar.
+The auction system was replaced by allocation based on a rate of Shs.1,470 per a dollar.
 That same year the dual exchange rate was re-introduced at a fixed rate of Shs.
-1400 to a dollar.
+1400 per dollar.

 In May 1987 the shilling was devalued by 66% from shs.
 14 to 60.
 This was after the currency reform.

 1993 to date

 The current and capital accounts were fully liberalized.
 Bank of Uganda has since implemented a floating exchange rate regime.